canonical/tmate-ssh-server-operator/README.md

 <!-- Information about particularly relevant interfaces, endpoints or libraries related to the charm.
 For example, peer relation endpoints required by other charms for integration.-->
 * debug-ssh: Provides GitHub runners with addresses to connect to for action-tmate.

-For a full list, please refer to the full list on [CharmHub](https://charmhub.io/tmate-ssh-server/integrations).
+For a full list of integrations, please refer to the [Charmhub documentation](https://charmhub.io/github-runner-image-builder/integrations).

 ## Learn more
 * [Read more](https://charmhub.io/tmate-ssh-server) <!--Link to the charm's official documentation-->